Menu

 Ooloi addresses these problems by treating musical structure as explicit data, enforcing invariants at the semantic level, and deferring graphical realization until all required information is available.

-The result is not visual cleverness, but deterministic behaviour under arbitrary change.
+The result is deterministic behaviour under arbitrary change, rather than reliance on corrective or compensatory passes.

 4. Consequences in Use

-Because the same semantic model underlies editing, traversal, rendering, and collaboration:
+Because a single semantic model underlies editing, traversal, rendering, and collaboration:

 - large scores remain responsive under continuous editing